shajij/php-mysql-nginx/README.md

 # php-nginx-mysql

 **Architecture**
-nginx ingress sends traffic to nginx container and the /app1 pulls up an index.php file running in php container which inturn connects to the mysql DB and pulls data
+nginx ingress sends traffic to nginx container and the /app1 or /app2 pulls up an index.php file running in php container which inturn connects to the mysql DB and pulls data

 **Prerequisite**
 1. folder /data/code and /data/code2